mosaic-design-system/docs/src/components/tile-1.md

       ## Using a Tile

-      Using tiles\r

-      \r

-      •\tBoth the icon and label should be centrally aligned

-      \r

-      \r

-      •\tIcons are set to a height and width of 48px and can be found using the Icons8 icon library

-      •\tTiles should be used with caution of risk of overusing, an easy to use navigation system is better for the user than too many **Tiles** (16 or more would be considered close to too many).
+      •\tTiles should be used with caution of risk of overusing, an easy to use navigation system is better for the user than too many tiles (16 or more would be considered close to too many).

       ### Tile labels